Develop a Tax-Smart Withdrawal Plan

 IT DOESN’T HAVE TO BE ALL OR NOTHING

 You may achieve a better overall result by taking distributions from various categories to maximize your after tax results.
 For example, taking some money from your IRA and some from your Roth IRA may enable you to stay in a lower tax bracket or cause less of your social security benefits to be taxed.

 YOUR SOCIAL SECURITY BENEFITS STATEMENT

-After the end of each calendar year, you will receive a Social Security Benefit Statement that shows the amount of benefits you received during the prior year.
+You can request a Social Security Benefit Statement that shows the amount of benefits you received during the prior year at www.ssa.gov.
 Use this statement when you complete your federal income tax return to determine if you have to pay taxes on your benefits—and to help yourself plan for the current year.

 For more information, visit the Social Security website and click on “Retirement” in the upper left corner of the page.
 When the “Retirement Benefits” page appears, click on “Use our retirement planner” to learn more about Social Security programs, estimate your benefit—and more.

 BEING TAX SMART MEANS PLANNING WISELY